OlivierBP/pacloud/README.md

 ## Context

-This project is created by VARLEZ Pierre and BAL-PETRE Olivier for their 3rd year project at the IT Tallaght.
+This project is created by VARLEZ Pierre, BAL-PETRE Olivier, and FARO Juliette for their 3rd year project at the IT Tallaght.

 ## Gentoo